The Italian Cafe: Around the World in 80 Drinks

 We’ve been in the country for less than 24 hours, and I don’t know the Italian word for and, but one of the men behind the bar softens when we try to order in Italian and — success — he moves towards the pastry case to collect our order, which turn out to be like croissants on crack: oozing with coffee-flavoured and chocolate cream, they are a diabetics’ personal hell.
 I don’t even know what a brioche is, but I know I’m in love.
 The thing about Italian pastries is, there are so damn many of them, I don’t even know how to label them in English.

-English is a pastry inadequate language.
+English is a pastry-inadequate language.

 He delivers our pastries and checks our order: are we sure we want just una capuccha — one cappuccino – and una café — one espresso?
-What he’s really asking is whether I want a proper Italian espresso or a cappuccino, which is essentially a pussy drink in Italy.
+What he’s really asking is whether I want a proper Italian espresso or a cappuccino, which is essentially a wimp drink in Italy.
 I confirm the order – thank god it’s breakfast time, or he’d no doubt give us shit for ordering even one cappuccino — and he gets to work on a gigantic espresso machine.
 In Italy, the espresso machines are massive and beautiful pieces of machinery; the machinery in an Italian cafe would probably make your average Starbucks barrista quiver in their uniform black boots.

 An older woman walks in, draped from head to toe in thick, luxurious-looking fur.
 It literally looks like she has a dead animal spooning her head, and this seems to be the norm in much of Europe.
 PETA just hasn’t made the same in-roads here, I guess.
 She’s made-up and her hair — that which we can seen under her furry head companion, at least — is coloured and formed into perfect old lady curls; I guess that she has probably put more effort into her appearance on this Sunday morning than I do on an average day at home; this is fashion-focused Milan, not the fleece-draped Pacific Northwest from which we came.
 She walks to the bar and chats with the gentleman in a familiar way that makes me think this is part of her daily routine.
 She orders una café and una brioche and waits at the bar, chatting cordially as the barmen prepare her order.
 Within minutes of her espresso being placed atop her spot at the bar, she is finished.
 She waves her goodbyes, and makes chit chat in a way that makes me think she’ll probably be back at the same time tomorrow — no Nespresso for this broad.